 Reactive guilt occurs when you feel that you have acted against something that you and society have deemed as moral.

 Existential guilt stems from the knowledge of the fact that the world is doomed.
 The presence of injustice in the system mainly invokes this type of guilt.
-It has further subdivision such as:
+It has further subdivisions such as:

-For instance, if you ended up destroying someone’s friendship, you can come clean to both parties and help them make amends.
+For instance, if you ended up destroying someone’s friendship, you can come clean with both parties and help them make amends.

 On the other hand, if the damage is irreversible, you can seek forgiveness and know that you did your part.
 This might not make you feel better instantly; however, you must tell yourself that you have done everything in your power to make it right.

-Guilt that results for legitimately immoral action is an essential factor for growth.
+Guilt that results from legitimately immoral action is an essential factor for growth.
 With that said, you need to move on from that emotion without letting it hold you back.
 If you feel that you deserved to be punished, you probably will be.
-However, if you let y our guilt become the most powerful emotion that you feel, your life will become imbalanced, lonely and cold.
+However, if you let your guilt become the most powerful emotion that you feel, your life will become imbalanced, lonely, and cold.

 Hope can also work as a self-fulfilling prophecy.
-The moment you truly start to believe that things will get better, you will automatically observe the shift of negative events to positive events.
+The moment you truly start to believe that things will get better, you will automatically observe the shift from negative events to positive events.